dmurph/display-mode/explainer.md

 ## Backwards compatible

-A user-agent that doesn't support `display-override` would fall back to the `display` field, which is fine and is predictable.
+A user-agent that doesn't support `display_override` would fall back to the `display` field, which is fine and is predictable.

 ## Con - Possible large number of modes